Last updated on February 16, 2020

 While the effect of gold and silver are starkly different on various skin tones, silver in contemporary designs is finding its sweet spot in every woman’s jewellery reserve.
 At Gupta’s shop, even the guard sports his selection of silverware on his fingers.
 And the oldest shop in the market that started retailing silver jewellery, the showroom even serves water to visitors in silver glasses.

 The shiny white metal which is currently retailing at Rs 40,000 per kilogram at Shri Ram Hari’s with an official rate of Rs 47,000 per kilogram is an easy steal for a society that has been obsessed with gold for the longest.
-The increasing crime rates related to snatching and burglary are another factor that help push silvers case in the Indian market.
+The increasing crime rates related to snatching and burglary are another factor that helps push the case of the silver in the Indian market.

-India has a scarce availability of silver, while sometimes procured from Madhya Pradesh, it is Russia and Africa where a lot of the metal comes from for the store.
+India has a scarce availability of silver, while sometimes procured from Madhya Pradesh, it is Russia and Africa were a lot of the metal comes from for the store.

 A little walk inside the store and Preeti Jain (name changed) – dressed in a blue floral printed saree like the rest of the female staff there—shows us a selection of silver rings from their collection.
 Traditional yet intricate shapes are a commonality in most ring designs.
 The price range for these rings starts from Rs 800 and goes up to Rs 5000 and even more based on the design.